Jarhead20/RRPathGen/README.md

 | Esc                 | Escape                  |
 | Delete              | Delete Selected Node    |
 | Ctrl + Z            | Undo Previous Action    |

+If you accidentally do something wrong with the config, just delete it at %appdata%/RRPathGen for Windows

 ## Acknowledgements
 The inspiration from this project came from Technic Bots' [Blitz](https://technicbots.com/Blitz) app.<br />